 Unlike its predecessor, the Kindle Oasis (2017) doesn’t just do ebooks – it also works with Audible audiobook titles.
 If you use the audiobook service from Amazon you'll be able to listen to them on your Oasis with the use of Bluetooth headphones or a speaker.

-There's no 3.5mm headphone jack, which means you won't be able to listen to audiobooks over wired headphones, and that will be a disappointment for some people.
-It’s likely been sacrificed to allow for the waterproof design.
+There's no 3.5mm headphone jack, which means you won't be able to listen to audiobooks over wired headphones, and that will be disappointing for some people.
+But it's likely been sacrificed to allow for the waterproof design, so swings and roundabouts.